Features: Harriman State Park, Surebridge Swamp, Appalachian Trail Crossing, and Stockbridge Mountain

-4.45 Pass Cohasset shelter (no water), on the left as the descent continues.
+4.45 Pass Cohasset Shelter (no water), on the left as the descent continues.
 This shelter was built in 1937 for the girls' camps on Upper Lake Cohasset.
-The trail crosses Surebridge Mine Road and, in another 0.25 miles, crosses a stream leading from a marsh on the right to Upper Lake Cohasset.
+The trail crosses Surebridge Mine Road and, in another 0.25 mile, crosses a stream leading from a marsh on the right to Upper Lake Cohasset.
 The trail now crosses a series of intermittent streams and boulder fields as it approaches the road.

 5.75 Cross Arden Valley Road at a horseshoe bend.
 The Long Path jogs left to cross the pavement opposite a wide woods road.
 Follow this woods road as it passes to the left of a beautiful hardwood swamp.

 6.15 After the swamp ends, the Long Path climbs to the left as the woods road continues straight ahead to the AT and the Ramapo-Dunderberg Trail.
 The trail now ascends to the long ridge of Stockbridge Mountain.
 Once on the bedrock outcrop of the ridge, the trail follows the gentle ups and downs of the crest northeast.

 7.80 The trail passes under a large cantilevered rock, known as Hippo Rock, which juts toward the trail from the west.